DShirafuji/KTH_MachineLearning/README.md

 # Machine Learning Course in KTH

 Here I uploaded my codes and reports for Machine Learning Course 2019.
+These codes were implemented with Python but WITHOUT any useful libraries.
+Therefore, it might be useful to implement Machine Learning algorithms with C.

+**Advice to use**
+- ALL reports and comments on codes are wrtten in ENGLISH.
+- If you want to use my codes or reports (of course not for your classes in KTH lol), please let me know.
+- ALL reports were written by me and Takuya Nishi.
+- ALL codes were implemented by me.
+- ALL materials for reports were made by KTH Machine Learning course teachers.
+(If there is any problem to upload on github, please let me know.
+I checked whether the files can be uploaded AS FAR AS I CAN, but missing sometimes happens.)

 # Topics
 1. Decision Trees